awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-resource-health-metrics.md

 ### Container service metrics<a name="overview-container-service-metrics"></a>

 The following container service metrics are available\.
 For more information, see [Viewing container service metrics in Amazon Lightsail](amazon-lightsail-viewing-container-services-metrics.md)\.
-+ **CPU utilization** — The average percentage of compute units that are currently in use across all nodes of your container service\.
++ **CPU utilization \(`CPUUtilization`\)** — The average percentage of compute units that are currently in use across all nodes of your container service\.
 This metric identifies the processing power required to run containers on your container service\.
-+ **Memory utilization** — The average percentage of memory that is currently in use across all nodes of your container service\.
++ **Memory utilization \(`MemoryUtilization`\)** — The average percentage of memory that is currently in use across all nodes of your container service\.
 This metric identifies the memory required to run containers on your container service\.

 ### Bucket metrics<a name="overview-bucket-metrics-available"></a>

 The following bucket metrics are available\.
 For more information, see [Viewing bucket metrics in Amazon Lightsail](amazon-lightsail-viewing-bucket-metrics.md)\.
-+ **Bucket size** — The amount of data stored in a bucket\.
++ **Bucket size \(`BucketSizeBytes`\)** — The amount of data stored in a bucket\.
 This value is calculated by summing the size of all objects in the bucket \(both current and noncurrent objects\), including the size of all parts for all incomplete multipart uploads to the bucket\.
-+ **Number of objects** — The total number of objects stored in a bucket\.
++ **Number of objects \(`NumberOfObjects`\)** — The total number of objects stored in a bucket\.
 This value is calculated by counting all objects in the bucket \(both current and noncurrent objects\) and the total number of parts for all incomplete multipart uploads to the bucket\.

 **Note**
 Bucket metric data is not reported when your bucket is empty\.